 The water you use for your cannabis plants is an important consideration.

-Not all water is the same, so it’s important to hydrate your plants properly.
+As we know from news over the years, water isn't the same from city to city.
 If you talk with many aspiring cannabis cultivators, you’ll sometimes hear people ask if using tap water is okay.

-Using your tap water may be just fine, but it all depends on the water quality at your particular location.
+Using your tap water may be just fine, but it depends on the water quality.
 Read further to learn more about the water quality at your location and whether you need to adjust it.